Skip to main content

 can be read " points to and separately points to ".
 This formula describes precisely two allocated memory cells.
 The first cell is allocated at the address denoted by the pointer and the content of this cell is the value of .
 The second cell is allocated at the address denoted by the pointer and the content of this second cell is the value of .
 Crucially, we know that there are precisely two cells because stipulates that they are separated and therefore the cells are allocated in two different parts of memory.
 In other words, says that and do not hold the same value (i.e., these pointers are not aliased).
 The heaplet partitioning defined by the formula above can be visualized like so:

-The important thing about separating conjunction is the way that it fits together with mutation to computer memory; reasoning about program commands tends to work by updating -conjuncts in-place, mimicking the operational in-place update of RAM.
+The important thing about the separating conjunction is the way that it fits together with mutation to computer memory; reasoning about program commands tends to work by updating -conjuncts in-place, mimicking the operational in-place update of RAM.

 Separation logic uses Hoare triples of the form where is the precondition, a program part, and the postcondition.
 Triples are abstract specifications of the behavior of the program.
 For example, we could take